 Why study with Good Life Permaculture?

 If you’d like to establish a payment plan so you can pay the course fee over a period of months we’re very happy to work with you to create that.
 We ask that people set up this plan prior to the course, so that the fee is paid in full by the time the course commences.
-Please send us an email at firstname.lastname@example.org and we can sort out the details.
+Please contact us and we can organise details.

 We ask that you give us two weeks notice if you choose to step out of the course; we’ll provide a refund, minus the deposit fee.
 Alternatively you can pass your place onto a friend or family member or choose to use this as credit towards one of our future courses.
 If we have to cancel the course for whatever reason, we’ll provide a full refund immediately.